supportpal/helpdesk-install/README.md

-# SupportPal Docker Templates
+# SupportPal Installation Templates

-This repository contains templates to get started using SupportPal with Docker.
+This repository contains templates to get started using SupportPal.

 ## Docker Compose